 The student-run computer science education group “HackYale” hosted a CS and statistics literacy workshop on Sunday, where students discussed key terminology as part of its year-long series of extracurricular CS outreach.

-Founded in 2011, HackYale teaches other students various topics and tools in software development, with an emphasis on real-world applications.
+Founded in 2011, HackYale teaches other students various topics and tools in software development, with an emphasis on real-world applications, like the ones presented and serviced by a java software development company.
 The initiative’s director, Dalya Dickstein ‘20, recently rebooted the initiative after a year-long hiatus, and the group has sponsored workshops in programming HTML, Bash and Java over the past school year.

 “I decided there was a need to teach CS especially to people who don’t know about it but are interested.
 So for example, one of the main things I’m doing right now is Java for non-majors series of workshops,” Dickstein said.
 “Tons of people signed up.”